 It can be a challenge, but is so much more pleasant than feeling you are always telling them off for something.

-Don’t forget to tell your kids you love them this New Year – its so important for them to be told as well as shown as sometimes they just don’t get it.
-Happy New Year everyone!
+Don’t forget to tell your kids you love them!
+It’s so important for them to be told as well as shown as sometimes they just don’t get it.

 This is our regular Tips for Parenting guest post by Beckie Whitehouse from Be Confident Coaching.